pglevy/sms-com/5ws.md

 These are not your grandmother's piano lessons.
 This is a musical project that I will coach you on to meet your goal.

-I teach popular music on the piano, through playing by ear
+I teach popular music on the piano through playing by eariano and voice.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5Njk2Njg4NywtNzUxNjUwMjQ1LC0xMj
+eyJoaXN0b3J5IjpbLTE5MzYxMTQwMTUsMTU5Njk2Njg4NywtNz
-E4MjIxODI1LDExODQyNTQxMDksLTE2MzkyMzMwNzgsLTg4MzMz
+UxNjUwMjQ1LC0xMjE4MjIxODI1LDExODQyNTQxMDksLTE2Mzky
-NDAxNiwtMjA4ODc0NjYxMl19
+MzMwNzgsLTg4MzMzNDAxNiwtMjA4ODc0NjYxMl19
 -->